hazelchain/Hazelchain/README.md

         2. Open Windows Powershell
         3. Run `windows.bat` in powershell

-4. Open and run the project as a Cmake project in your IDE
+7. Open the project as a Cmake project in your preferred IDE
-5. set the cmake as the directory of your chosen cmake
-6. be sure to set the cmake preset as CMakePresets.json
+8. Set the cmake preset as CMakePresets.json

----

-## Contributing

-In order to contribute to this repository you must do the following:

-1. Work on as little files, methods or variables as possible to cut down on collisions
-2. Please don't get mad if we don't merge your PR (there is most likely a reason)
-3. If you spam us in any way for no good reason, you will be banned.
-4. Try not to use boost when possible (trying to phase it out)

 ---